SNAS/openbmp/docs/DATABASE.md

-ASPath_Count | int | Count of ASN's in the path Communities | varchar | Standard Communities in string format ClusterList | varchar | Cluster list in string format Aggregator | varchar | Aggregator IP address in printed format PeerAddress | varchar | Peer IP address in printed format LastModified | timestamp | Timestamp of when last modified/udpated
+ASPath_Count | int | Count of ASN's in the path Communities | varchar | Standard Communities in string format ClusterList | varchar | Cluster list in string format Aggregator | varchar | Aggregator AS and IP address in printed format PeerAddress | varchar | Peer IP address in printed format LastModified | timestamp | Timestamp of when last modified/udpated